 Need information on COVID-19 and vaccination?

-According to the CDC vaccine tracker, less than 15% of the population is fully vaccinated, and only about a quarter of the population in the U.S. has received even the first dose of either the Pfizer or Moderna vaccine, as of March 23.
+According to the CDC vaccine tracker, as of May 14, nearly 36% of the population is fully vaccinated, and about 47% of the population in the U.S. has received the first dose of either the Pfizer or Moderna vaccine..